mdbatruch/oop_site/README.md

 ## Changelog

 ## v1
 * Initial build with Database setup with Database Classes.
-Add Email option with PHPMailer library, both DB and SMTP creentials set in env file.
+Add Email option with PHPMailer library, both DB and SMTP credentials set in env file.
 Add Page and Site Classes with initialization file, creating a new site Instance on server start and starting new session with the Session Class.
 With Session Class included, added login option with browser and server side validation through AJAX/PHP.
 Admin Dashboard included with new and edit page option.

 ## v1.1
 * Added Slider Gallery Feature for the Admin, enabling to set to existing site pages, enabled/disable option, upload images, change title and description.